 One metric, that have received attention in recent years, is that of rural attacks in the agricultural sector.
 However, since crime is largely under-reported in South Africa, the actual figures may be much higher and the reader is cautioned, about the limitations of our research, given the inaccuracies of the source data.
 South African Police statistics for example, do not report on attacks on minority or religious groups and so estimates have to be extrapolated, from overall crime figures.

-In addition attacks and murders are sometimes reported as farm attacks, by the media, when they do not meet the police’s definition.
-For example, a crime may take place on a property, where no agriculture activities took place and so will not be included in the statistics released by the government.
-Further the South African Police did not collect statistics on attacks and murders on farms and smallholdings prior to 1997.
-Nevertheless the potential for this metric, as an indicator of Christian persecution, deserves further scrutiny and analyses.
+Hate crimes and murders are sometimes reported as farm attacks, by the media, when they do not meet the police’s definition.
+For example, a crime may take place on a property, where no agriculture activities occur and so will not be included in the statistics released by the government.
+Further, the South African Police did not collect statistics on attacks and murders on farms and smallholdings before 1997.
+Nevertheless, the potential for this metric, as an indicator deserves further scrutiny and analyses.

 The terms “farm attack”, “farm murder” or its equivalent in Afrikaans “plaas aanval” and “plaas moord”, are popularly used to refer to crimes committed in rural areas.
 The official definition was formally introduced in the South African Police Services’ Rural Safety Strategy: